Olympus PEN-F vs Canon G9 X Mark II

 Unlike the G9X Mark II, the PEN-F has the capacity to capture high quality composite images (40MP) by combining multiple shots after shifting its sensor by miniscule distances.
 This multi-shot, pixel-shift mode is most suitable for photography of stationary objects (landscapes, studio scenes).

-|Canon G9 X Mark II (⇒ lft)||1-inch||20.0||5472||3648||1080/60p||21.9||12.5||522||65||Canon G9 X Mark II|
+|Canon G9 X Mark II«||1-inch||20.0||5472||3648||1080/60p||21.9||12.5||522||65||Canon G9 X Mark II|

 Many modern cameras are not only capable of taking still images, but also of capturing video footage.
-The two cameras under consideration both have sensors whose read-out speed is fast enough to capture moving pictures, and both provide the same movie specifications (1080/60p).
+Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, and both provide the same movie specifications (1080/60p).

 Feature comparison: Olympus PEN-F vs Canon G9 X Mark II

 Apart from body and sensor, cameras can and do differ across a variety of features.
 For example, the PEN-F has an electronic viewfinder (2360k dots), which can be very helpful when shooting in bright sunlight.
 In contrast, the G9X Mark II relies on live view and the rear LCD for framing.
 The table below summarizes some of the other core capabilities of the Olympus PEN-F and Canon G9 X Mark II in connection with corresponding information for a sample of similar cameras.

 |Olympus PEN-F»||2360||n||3.0||1037||swivel||Y||8000||10.0||n||Y||Olympus PEN-F|

 |Canon G9 X Mark II«||-||n||3.0||1040||fixed||Y||2000||8.2||Y||Y||Canon G9 X Mark II|